rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

     Failed to stop nginx.service: The name org.freedesktop.PolicyKit1 was not provided by any .service files See system logs and 'systemctl status nginx.service' for details.

-To start, stop, or reload Nginx it is necessary to use the `sudo` prefix along with the command to stop, reload or start Nginx.
-That is, `sudo systemctl stop nginx`, `sudo systemctl reload nginx`, `sudo systemctl start nginx`.
+To start, stop, or reload Nginx it is necessary to prefix the command with `sudo`.
+For example: `sudo systemctl reload nginx`.

 ### Hugo Server did not Shutdown Using **CTRL+C**

 There are times when shutting down the server with **CTRL+C** doesn't do the trick.
 This may be apparent the next time we attempt to start-up the Hugo server.
-For example, the Terminal console may display something to the effect, "Web Server is available at `http://localhost:12345`".
+For example, the Terminal console may display something similar to `web server is available at http://localhost:12345`.

-Here is the scenario that can result in this condition:
+Here is a scenario that can result in this condition:
 1. **CTRL+C** was used to shutdown the Hugo server.
 2. We regained the command prompt and so think the server stopped running
-3. Later, we issue the command to start the Hugo server and get the console output, "Web Server is available at `http://localhost:12345`".
+3. Later, we issue the command to start the Hugo server and get the console output `web server is available at http://localhost:12345`.

 This scenario means that the server did not shutdown as expected with **CTRL+C** and so an error statement was issued and a new server instance was created at port 12345.